appwrite/rfc/rfc-template.md

 <!--

 Discuss prior art, both the good and the bad, in relation to this proposal.
 A few examples of what this can include are:

-- Does this functionality exist in other software and what experience has their community had?
+- Does this functionality exist in other software, and what experience has their community had?
 - For other teams: What lessons can we learn from what other communities have done here?
 - Papers: Are there any published papers or great posts that discuss this?
 If you have some relevant papers to refer to, this can serve as a more detailed theoretical background.

 This section is intended to encourage you as an author to think about the lessons from other software, provide readers of your RFC with a fuller picture.
-If there is no prior art, that is fine - your ideas are interesting to us whether they are brand new or if it is an adaptation from other software.
+If there is no prior art, that is fine - your ideas are interesting to us, whether they are brand new or an adaptation from other software.

 Write your answer below.
 -->